 Plagued by poor connectivity and low bandwidth in a shaky political set-up, Sudan has never really managed to rise to its full potential.
 Local satellite operator Sudasat hopes to change the game with the introduction of Ka-band services, which it says will bring higher speeds at lower costs to more people, setting the stage for a better economy.
 In an exclusive interview with Vijaya Cherian, Sudasat GM Khalid Ehaimer unveils whats in store come November.

 Sudasat is a young company by global standards.
-The result of a joint venture between Sudatel and Haggar Holding Company, Sudasat was set up in 2006 and provides voice and data connectivity.
-At present, only 40% of Sudans population is connected although mobile operators claim to cover 90% of the country, what they actually cover is 90% of the urban areas, says Ehaimer.
+As a result of a joint venture between Sudatel and Haggar Holding Company, Sudasat was set up in 2006 and provides voice and data connectivity.
+At present, only 40% of Sudan’s population is connected; although mobile operators claim to cover 90% of the country, what they actually cover is 90% of the urban areas, says Ehaimer.

 For instance, regions like Darfur and eastern Sudan are only well connected in populated areas.
-Likewise, the northwestern part of Sudan has until recently been devoid of people like the Empty Quarter and connectivity has not been necessary.
+Likewise, the northwestern part of Sudan has until recently been devoid of people and connectivity has not been necessary.
 However, its gold and oil reserves are now attracting public and private entities and new job opportunities for civilians.
 Connectivity will become essential soon.

-ProSAT, a second service targeting professionals, entities, enterprises and NGOs, which comes bundled with solutions like CCTV and IP phone services, will also be launched.
+ProSAT, a second service targeting professional entities, enterprises and NGOs, which comes bundled with solutions like CCTV and IP phone services, will also be launched.

 Also to be rolled out on Ka-band are VoIPSAT; NomadSAT, a portable solution; HomeSAT, a triple play service with internet, VOD, VoIP and IPTV in a set-top box; GoSAT, a connectivity service for aircraft, vessels, trains and the like; SiteSAT, which includes a tower, green power and GSM designed specifically as low-cost sites for Universal Service Fund; and GeoSAT for satellite imaging.